Samsung/Tizen.CircularUI/doc/guide/CirclePage.md

 ## Adding Content at CirclePage
 You can set content at `CirclePage.Content`.
 The following XAML code show CirclePage set content with `CircleDateTimeSelector`.
-`RotaryFocusTargetName` attribute set the current focused widget that is handle by rotating and display the docused widget's circle object.
+`RotaryFocusTargetName` attribute set the current focused control that is handle by rotating and display the focused control's circle object.
 If you don't set this value properly.
-Widget can't receive rotary event or circle object can't be shown.
+Control can't receive rotary event or circle object can't be shown.

 For more information .
 Please refer to [CirclePage API reference](https://github.sec.samsung.net/pages/dotnet/tizen-circular-ui/api/Tizen.Wearable.CircularUI.Forms.CirclePage.html)